seancfoley/IPAddress/ipaddress.md

 [IPAddress](https://seancfoley.github.io/IPAddress/)
 ==============

-**Java library for handling IP addresses and subnets, both IPv4 and IPv6**
+**Java and Go libraries for handling IP addresses and subnets, both IPv4 and IPv6**

 by Sean C Foley